Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 I have been heavily involved in the new nuclear build programme in the UK in the last decade and have helped Wood secure a framework contract to provide technical support to the UK’s new nuclear programme.
-I am now helping Wood to lead the energy transition, decarbonization and digitisation in the Energy and Built Environment markets globally.

 What contributed to your decision to become professionally registered?